Residential Care Homes,

 Are Residential Care Homes In Demand?

-With over 10,000 seniors turning 65 and 4,000 seniors turning 80 years old per day in America, there is a current and growing need for them.
-Residential Care Homes vastly outnumber the larger assisted living facilities in many cities and states.
+With over 10,000 seniors turning 65 and 4,000 seniors turning 80 per day in America, there is a current and growing need for residential assisted living homes.
+Residential assisted living homes vastly outnumber the larger assisted living facilities in many cities and states.

 What Kind Of Assistance Is Offered In Residential Care Homes?